-This was after a 2010 study by the Medical University of South Carolina already concluded that not only were registered offenders NOT less likely to recidivate than unregistered offenders, but also that Failure-To-Register had no significant correlation with recidivism.
-Meaning that a registrant’s refusal to participate with the SOR had no bearing on that person’s risk of recidivism.
+This was after a 2010 study by the Medical University of South Carolina had already concluded that not only were registered offenders not less likely to recidivate than unregistered offenders, but also that Failure-To-Register had no significant correlation with recidivism, meaning that a registrant’s refusal to participate with the SOR had no bearing on that person’s risk of recidivism.

 With respect to failure to register (FTR) as a sex offender, no significant differences were found between the sexual recidivism rates of registered offenders with FTR charges and those without FTR charges (11% vs. 9%, respectively).
 There was no significant difference in the proportion of sexual recidivists and nonrecidivists with registration violations (12% and 10%, respectively).
 Failure to register did not predict sexual recidivism, and survival analyses revealed no significant difference in time to recidivism when comparing those who failed to register (M = 2.9 years) with compliant registrants (M = 2.8 years).

 So no, the SOR does not reduce general crime, either.